What is a CCN number?

 Full name: CMS Certification Number

-The CMS Certification Number (CCN) is a six-digit identifier assigned by CMS to Medicare- and Medicaid-certified health care facilities, including hospitals, nursing homes, home health agencies, hospices, dialysis facilities, and ambulatory surgical centers.
+The CMS Certification Number (CCN) is a six-character identifier assigned by CMS to Medicare- and Medicaid-certified health care facilities, including hospitals, nursing homes, home health agencies, hospices, dialysis facilities, and ambulatory surgical centers.
 The CCN is the primary facility identifier in CMS administrative data and the linking key between datasets such as Care Compare, the Provider of Services (POS) file, and HCRIS cost reports.
-The first two digits encode state; the remaining four identify the facility within that state and encode its facility type.
+The first two characters generally encode state; the remaining characters identify the facility within that state and can encode facility type.

 How it’s used